 The Check-in Tricks

 At check-in, never go to a machine.
 Always go to a person!
+That’s because you’re going to try the $50 Sandwich Trick!

-The $50 Sandwich Trick:
+The $50 Sandwich Trick

 You will be asked for your passport and payment card.
 Before you arrive at the check-in desk, do this: Fold a $50 bill in half and tuck it between your passport and payment card.
 As you arrive at the check-in desk, ask how the clerk is and if they’re having a good day.
 When you’re asked for your passport and card, slide it across the desk, casual as you like and ask in a normal tone ‘Do you have any complimentary upgrades today please?’